SayantanRC/Migrate-files/troubleshooting.md

 2. Extract a single migrate backup zip file inside the created "backup" folder.
 The contents of the zip must directly be inside the "backup" folder.
 > Say the zip file has a name "BackupXYZ.zip", your extracted contents must <b>NOT</b> look like: <i>Internal storage -> backup -> BackupXYZ -> {zip file contents}</i>
 > It should look like: <i>Internal storage -> backup -> {zip file contents}</i>
-3. Download this file, open TWRP and flash this file.
+3. Download this file: [twrp_extract.zip](https://github.com/SayantanRC/Migrate-files/blob/master/twrp_extract.zip?raw=true).
+Put this file preferably under `Download` folder in the internal storage of your Android device.
+4. Open TWRP, click "Install" button, navigate to the above downloaded file (Internal storage -> Download -> twrp_extract.zip) and flash it.
-4. Reboot and continue restore via the helper app.
+4. Reboot.
+You should now get a prompt to continue restore via the helper app.
+If not, check [the section "Migrate Helper apk"](https://github.com/SayantanRC/Migrate-files/blob/master/troubleshooting.md#migrate-helper-apk)

+If you want to flash another migrate zip file, clean the "backup" folder created in step 1.
+Extract another zip file as in step 2, go to TWRP and flash the already downloaded "twrp_extract.zip" file again.